This Day in History: Rachel Silverthorn makes a daring ride

 There were **so many** brave women who did amazing things during the American Revolution!
 Why do our history books teach us so little about them?

 You won’t be surprised to hear that such events precipitated the so-called “Big Runaway” (or the “Great Runaway”).
 Settlers were fleeing the area in droves.
-At least a few “Paul Reveres” showed great bravery during this time.
-Remember, these attacks were occurring on the frontier, so news was not so readily available.
+Multiple “Paul Reveres” showed great bravery during this time.
+Remember, these attacks were occurring on the frontier, so news was not readily available.
 Settlers did not always know that their lives were in danger.
 Riders were needed to spread the news, and several people showed great bravery during this time.

 Silverthorn accomplished her task.
 She warned the families in the area, who traveled to the safety of Fort Muncy.
 She herself made it back to the fort by nightfall, unharmed.